Angela Martin: Seasons 1–3

 During "Email Surveillance", Pam begins to suspect a relationship between Angela and Dwight.
 Her suspicion is proved to be correct when the two can be seen making out at Jim's party later that night, though Pam doesn't see them.
 In the next episode, "Christmas Party", Angela plans the branch's annual Christmas party and is given a poster of two toddlers playing jazz instruments by Toby Flenderson.
-Later that season, Angela and Dwight once again have an argument about who will plan the Michael's birthday party.
+Later that season, Angela and Dwight once again have an argument about who will plan Michael's birthday party.
 During "Conflict Resolution", Michael finds that Angela has lodged several complaints against Dwight but that they were all removed six months prior, most likely because of their relationship.
 In the episode "The Fire", Pam's then-fiancé Roy thoughtlessly states that he would "do" Angela while playing "Who Would You Do?", and it is strongly hinted that Angela is attracted to Roy too, as not only is he the only character to whom Angela never demonstrates any disapproval, she is seemingly unable to restrain herself from describing him glowingly in private as "strong and capable" and possessing of "character".

 In the second episode of the third season, Dwight and Michael travel to a convention with Dunder Mifflin corporate, and Angela secretly follows to surprise Dwight.
 The next episode, Dwight confides to Angela that while he is fond of Michael, he would be a better regional manager.
 Angela agrees, and Dwight secretly meets with Jan Levinson-Gould to discuss the matter.
 Michael finds out and tricks Dwight into thinking that he is no longer regional manager.
 Not knowing it's a prank, Dwight promises Angela the position of his right-hand man.
 At the branch's Christmas party, Angela invites transferred employee Karen Filippelli to join the P.P.C. but quickly removes her, claiming that she has no good ideas.
 This leads Pam and Karen to form The Committee to Plan Parties, and they create a margarita-karaoke Christmas party.
 This causes some tension between Angela and Pam, and Angela reveals to the camera that she never likes to apologize.
 Eventually, they decide to merge the parties, and Angela sings her favorite song, "The Little Drummer Boy", on the karaoke machine for the office.
 At Phyllis' wedding, Angela and Dwight slow-dance together outside the chapel.
 After Roy Anderson tries to attack Jim Halpert as revenge for kissing Pam on the office's casino night and Dwight saves Jim with a bottle of mace, Angela asks around the office to hear the story of Dwight's bravery.
 During "Product Recall", Angela is temporarily in charge of answering phone calls due to an inappropriate watermark on Dunder Mifflin's stationery.
 When the women of the Scranton branch go to the Steamtown Mall ("Women's Appreciation"), Angela shops at the American Girl Store for clothes for "large, colonial dolls", to fit her petite figure.